Wyoming Expungement Attorney

 The proposed order for expungement is a draft document for the judge to grant the petition.
 It contains the instructions to execute the petition to expunge.

 The petitioner must serve copies of all the expungement forms to certain parties before filing the forms with the court.
-Both the county prosecutor and the division of criminal investigations receive copies of the expungement forms.
+Both the county prosecutor and the division of criminal investigation receive copies of the expungement forms.